-This intraocular pressure (IOP) or commonly known as high eye pressure is one of the main causes of glaucoma.
+This is called intraocular pressure (IOP) or commonly known as high eye pressure and is one of the main causes of glaucoma.

 The damage to the optic nerve impairs vision, including loss of eyesight and even complete blindness.
 Each eye has only one eye nerve, so we need to keep it safe.

-There are, of course, other factors that can cause glaucoma, like genetics (if someone from the family has a history of the condition), migraines, high blood pressure and obesity.
+There are, of course, other factors that can cause glaucoma: Genetics (if someone from your family has a history of the condition), migraines, high blood pressure and obesity.

 Next, there are three most common types of Glaucoma:

 As is the case in all diseases, if it’s diagnosed early, there is hope and it can be slowed down significantly.